InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 After the '92 season and a number of bids from various parks to host the crew, a decision was made by the NPS National Office at NIFC to permanently place the Alpine crew at Rocky Mountain NP.
-This was based on a number of considerations, but of high significance was the park\' s offer to construct new dormitory facilities for a permanent base of operations.
+This was based on a number of considerations, but of high significance was the park' s offer to construct new dormitory facilities for a permanent base of operations.